Texas Ranger Division: Duties

 The duties of the Texas Ranger Division consist of conducting criminal and special investigations; apprehending wanted felons; suppressing major disturbances; the protection of life and property; and rendering assistance to local law enforcement in suppressing crime and violence.
 The Texas Ranger Division is also responsible for the gathering and dissemination of criminal intelligence pertaining to all facets of organized crime.
 They also maintain cold case investigation teams, cybercrime units, and public corruption task forces addressing modern threats.
 The Texas Ranger Division joins with all other enforcement agencies in the suppression of the same; under orders of the Director, suppress all criminal activity in any given area, when it is apparent that the local officials are unwilling or unable to maintain law and order; also upon the request or order of a judge of a court of record, Texas Rangers may serve as officers of the court and assist in the maintenance of decorum, the protection of life, and the preservation of property during any judicial proceeding; and provide protection for elected officials at public functions and at any other time or place when directed.
 In addition to these duties, the Rangers now lead efforts in investigating cybercrime, human trafficking, border-related violence, and public corruption.
 Specialized task forces focus on cold case homicides, organized crime, and digital evidence recovery.
 The Texas Rangers, with the approval of the Director, may conduct investigations of any alleged misconduct on the part of other Department of Public Safety personnel.

 Organization

 The Texas Rangers' internal organization maintains the basic outlines that were set in 1935.
 The agency is divided into seven companies: six District Companies lettered from "A" to "F", and Headquarters Company "H".
 The number of personnel is set by the Texas Legislature; as of 2014, the Texas Rangers number 150 commissioned officers, one forensic artist, one fiscal analyst and 24 civilian support personnel.
 The Legislature has also made a provision for the temporary commissioned appointment of up to 300 Special Rangers for use in investigative or emergency situations.
 The statewide headquarters of the Texas Rangers is located in Austin at the Texas DPS headquarters.
-As of 1 October 2014, the Chief of the Texas Rangers is assistant director of DPS Randall Prince.
+As of February of 2024, the Chief of the Texas Rangers Division is Chief Scotty Shiver.

 The District Companies' headquarters are distributed in six geographical locations: